A Comprehensive Comparison: Electric Dryers vs. Gas Dryers

 Smart Use Tips

-- Heat the room—the dryer will need to work harder to maintain the proper temperature for drying clothes, so you must use it in a heated space.
+• Heat the room—the dryer must work harder to maintain the proper temperature for drying clothes, so you must use it in a heated space.

-- Don’t overload—it’s important to have a full load for your dryer to work perfectly.
-Always keep in mind that overloading will take more time to dry the entire load and reduce the life of the clothes.
+• Don’t overload—having a full load for your dryer to work perfectly is important.
+Always remember that overloading will take more time to dry the entire load and reduce the life of the clothes.

-- Separate clothes—try to dry similar types of clothing together.
+• Sort your laundry by type—aim to dry garments of similar fabrics together.
 When you mix heavy denim jeans with a lightweight synthetic, your clothing will take longer to dry.

 The Final Verdict

-Now that you understand the pros and cons of gas and electric dryers, you can make an informed decision about which type will work best for you.
+Now that you understand the pros and cons of gas and electric dryers, you can decide which type will work best for you.
 Gas is more budget-friendly than electricity overall, but the extra cost of the machine and installation of a gas line may limit the savings.

 Whenever you have a question about the proper use of your machine or if you need service for an appliance breakdown, including squeaky dryer issues or appliance installers, contact FIX Appliances CA. Our skilled technicians are available for immediate service whenever you need them, and every dryer repair is covered by a service and parts warranty for your peace of mind.